xdmvdlsvxz35927/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software engineering, strive to write clean, readable, and maintainable code.
 Always remember that code is read far more often than it is written.
 Optimize for clarity and understandability first, and performance second.
 And, as you tackle complex problems, break them down into smaller, manageable modules or functions.
 This not only makes your code easier to reason about but also promotes reusability, which can save time and effort in the long run."

 In essence, invest in writing good-quality code that is simple yet powerful, and embrace the SOLID principles, DRY (Don't Repeat Yourself), KISS (Keep It Simple, Stupid), and YAGNI (You Aren't Gonna Need It) approaches to programming.

+# 2024-02-07
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying real bottlenecks.
+Remember that clarity and simplicity often lead to better performance in the long run."

+This quote by computer scientist Donald Knuth reminds us that over-concern with efficiency early in the development process can lead to complex, hard-to-maintain code.
+It's more important to get the design and functionality right before refining for speed.